jeyakatsa/Ecare/Readme.md

 > | Market Cap = 2,000 USD        | Market Cap = 1,099 USD         |
 > | Tokens In Circulation = 951   | Tokens In Circulation = 1,049  |
 > | 1 Token = 2.103 USD           | 1 Token = 1.048 USD            |

-### In Summary:

-ECARE's mechanics (unlike other exchange rate systems) aren't based on the market caps of the tokens, but are based solely on the tokens in circulation, thus absolving its tokens' market-cap dependencies from bear markets.
-Thus, the mechanics that helps ECARE remain immune from bear-markets are the values from lesser market cap tokens negated during exchanges.

 --------------------------------------------------